geugenm/polaris/README.md

 # Activate the virtual environment:
 $ source .venv/bin/activate

-# Build and install the package
+# Build and install the package in editable mode; any changes
+# to your code will be reflected when you run polaris.
-$ python setup.py install
+$ pip install -e .
 ```

 Format the code before commiting, otherwise the CI engine will fail: